Margaret719/BME450-Final-Project/README.md

 # BME-450-Final-Project

 # Title
-“My super-cool project”
+“Classification of Skin Lesion Images: Melanoma vs. Benign"
 ## Team members
 Cole Theodore (ctheodore23), Margaret Prokopy (Margaret719), [insert here]
 ## Project decription
 Max ½ page.
 Include some information on:
-- what dataset you plan to use
-- goal of the project.
-The goal of this project is to

-We plan to use a dataset from     which includes variables      for each sample.
+The goal of this project is to develop a model that can classify pictures of pigmented skin lesions into benign and melanoma.
+Skin cancer can grow rapidly, so it is important for a fast and accurate way to tell melanomas and benign growths apart to be developed.
+We plan to the use the HAM10000 dataset (link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) in order to develop our model.
+This dataset will be downloaded from the Harvard Dataverse, and it includes 10015 dermatoscopic images.
+The dataset was published in 2018.